george24601/notes/microservice/metrics/dd.md

 Changes: Internal code releases, builds, and build failures
 Alerts: Internally generated alerts or third-party notifications Scaling events: Adding or subtracting hosts

+#monitors

+Keep in mind that anomalies uses the past to predict what is expected in the future, so using anomalies on a new metric, for which you have just started collecting data, may yield poor results.

+All of the seasonal algorithms (i.e., excluding basic) may use up to a couple of months of historical data when calculating a metric’s expected normal range of behavior.
+By using a significant amount of past data, the algorithms are able to avoid giving too much weight to abnormal behavior that might have occurred in the recent past.